 NM Areas Reviewed Findings

 Alcohol use screenings are completed during

 new patient encounters, and at least annually.

-Х Diagnostic assessments are completed for Staff did not complete diagnostic assessments
+Χ Diagnostic assessments are completed for Staff did not complete diagnostic assessments

-patients with a positive alcohol screen. for 18 (45 percent) of 40 patients who had
+patients with a positive alcohol screen. for 8 (20 percent) of 40 patients who had

 positive alcohol use screens.

-Education and counseling about drinking
+X Education and counseling about drinking Staff did not provide education and counseling

-levels and adverse consequences of heavy
+levels and adverse consequences of heavy for 8 (27 percent) of 30 patients who had

-drinking are provided for patients with positive alcohol screens and drinking levels above
+drinking are provided for patients with positive positive alcohol use screens.

-National Institute of Alcohol Abuse and
+alcohol screens and drinking levels above NIAAA guidelines.

-Addiction guidelines.
+Х Documentation reflects the offer of further We did not find documentation of the offer of

-Documentation reflects the offer of further
+^ treatment for patients diagnosed with alcohol further treatment for two of four patients

-treatment for patients diagnosed with alcohol
+dependence. diagnosed with alcohol dependence.

-dependence.
+depondence. diagnosed with disense dependence.

-Χ For patients with AUD who decline referral to CBOC/PCC staff did not monitor the alcohol use
+For patients with AUD who decline referral to

-specialty care, CBOC/PCC staff monitored of three of five patients who declined referral to
+specialty care, CBOC/PCC staff monitored

-them and their alcohol use. specialty care.
+them and their alcohol use.

 Counseling, education, and brief treatments

 for AUD are provided within 2 weeks of

 positive screening.

 CBOC/PCC RN Care Managers have

-received MI training within 12 months of
+received motivational interviewing training

-appointment to PACT.
-CBOC/PCC RN Care Managers have
+within 12 months of appointment to PACT.

-received National Center for Health Promotion
+CBOC/PCC RN Care Managers have received VHA National Center for Health

-and Disease Prevention approved health
+Promotion and Disease Prevention-approved

-coaching training (most likely TEACH for
+health coaching training (most likely TEACH

-Success) within 12 months of appointment to
+for Success) within 12 months of appointment

-PACT.
+to PACT.

 The facility complied with any additional

 elements required by VHA or local policy.